 - 86 percent improved their scores on “ability to utilize night vision goggles”

-- 41 percent reporter improved ability to contribute to the unit’s mission
+- 41 percent reported improved ability to contribute to the unit’s mission

 - More than 98 percent of study participants reported they would have the surgery again.